Paying your rent

 We appreciate that our garages are used by licence holders for a number of reasons, for example some licence holders may use a garage to store tools or materials relating to self-employed work.
 If you fall into arrears and cannot maintain garage payments then we will look at requests to set up repayment arrangements on a case by case basis.
 We will ask questions about your circumstances, budget and the purpose you rent the garage for, we may also ask to see evidence of your financial position.
 Please contact us on 01932 838383 or email on email@example.com.

 You can set up a direct debit by completing our online form.
 You will need your rent reference number.

 Make your rent payment online.
 You will also need your rent reference number for this.
 Payments can take up to two working days to show on your account.

 You can use your white rent 'swipe card' to pay at any UK Post Office or shop that advertises Pay Point.
 Payments can take up to five working days to show on your account.

-Please contact your Tenancy Management Officer if you require a new swipe card.
+Please contact your Area Housing Manager if you require a new swipe card.

 To pay by phone you can call our auto-payment service which is available 24/7 on 01932 425030.
 Alternatively call customer services on 01932 838383.
 Please ensure you have your rent reference number and credit or debit card to hand.
 Payments can take up to two working days to show on your account.